xmhd/xor-overlay/README.md

 This overlay contains packages for software that:

-* aren't in the Gentoo/Funtoo repositories at all.
+* aren't yet packaged for Gentoo or it's derivatives.
 * aren't as up-to-date as I would like.
-* aren't maintained to a sufficient standard in the main repositories.
+* aren't maintained to a sufficient standard.
-* are missing critical features due to the maintainer not wishing to carry a minimal patchset.
+* are missing features due to the maintainer not wishing to carry a minimal patchset.
-* does not have long-term-support releases (e.g. lxd, LibreOffice).
+* does not have long-term-support releases (e.g. lxd).
+* require modification for being as compatible with musl as possible.
 * unsupported-ish upstream, but will be around in the enterprise for a long time to come yet (read: python2).

-This overlay will eventually (tm) provide users with the ability to create a DISA STIG compliant Gentoo/Funtoo Linux based system.
+This overlay will eventually (tm) provide users with the ability to create a DISA STIG compliant Gentoo Linux based system.
 And will also include software used for supporting hardware (printers, CAC keys, and so on) used within enterprise/government/DoD.

 ### Copyright ###